Czech nobility: History

 From the 17th century, only the Catholic Czech nobility significantly participated in the functioning of the Habsburg Monarchy.
 Newly arrived families gradually identified with the Czech lands and often also with the Czech language.
 At the end of the 18th century, a period called Josephinism began.
 His representative, the Emperor and King Joseph II (1780-1790), initiated extensive reforms that significantly changed the position of the nobility and reduced the number of aristocratic privileges.
 Part of the modernization of the country was also the prioritization of German at the expense of Czech (the purpose was more efficient state administration).

 During the 19th century, the Czech nobility was significantly involved in the process of national revival, the promotion of the Czech language and the emergence of modern Czech culture and society.
-Prominent representatives of the patriotic nobility were especially the Sternberg, Chotek, Schwarzenberg, Czernin, Kolowrat, Kinsky and Lobkowitz.
+Prominent representatives of the patriotic nobility were especially the Sternberg, Chotek, Schwarzenberg, Czernin, Kolowrat, Kinsky and Lobkowicz.
 In the second half of the 19th century, representatives of these and other families became involved in emerging parliamentary activity.
 The patriotically oriented nobles founded the Party of the Conservative Estate, cooperating with the Old Czech Party, another aristocratic political force was the Party of the Constitutionalist Estate.
 In the second half of the 19th century, the ranks of the Czech nobility were expanded by successful businessmen, politicians and artists, for example the Bartoň family, the founder of the Škoda Works Emil Škoda, the industrialist František Rienghoffer, the leader of the Old Czech Party František Ladislav Rieger, the composer Antonín Dvořák and the writer Jaroslav Vrchlický.
 The representatives of this so-called new nobility, however, usually remained outside the Czech aristocracy.

 After the First World War, the monarchy disappeared in the Czech lands and a republic was established.
 Most of the Czech nobility held monarchist positions, but remained loyal to the newly established Czechoslovak Republic.
-Some nobles even entered the service of the Czechoslovak Republic and worked in diplomacy (for example, representatives of the Lobkowitz, Schwarzenberg and others).
+Some nobles even entered the service of the Czechoslovak Republic and worked in diplomacy (for example, representatives of the Lobkowicz, Schwarzenberg and others).
 The Czechoslovak Republic confiscated the property of the Habsburgs and Hohenbergs, and the Clam-Martinic family also lost their property.
 During the following years, the property was sold off and the Fürstenbergs, for example, left the country.